 Multiple playthroughs were performed, with different initial personality settings and in which the player performs the same set of interactions in as close to the same elapsed time as possible.
 Each playthrough's affectives state changes over time were recorded.
-The starting states, ending states, and average states were compared across playthroughs; along with graphs showing the affective state changes over singular playthroughs.
+The starting states and ending states were compared across playthroughs; along with graphs showing the affective state changes over singular playthroughs.